Criminal Defense Strategies

 - Get defendants to write down the version of events as seen from their own point of view.

-"Dennis, you are being charged with conspiracy to commit armed robbery.
-What this really means to you is that you are being charged with planning with at least one other person to commit armed robbery and have taken steps towards achieving this goal.
+"Dennis, you're being charged with conspiracy to commit armed robbery.
+This means that you're being charged with planning with at least one other person to commit armed robbery and have taken steps towards achieving this goal.
 In speaking with the assistant district attorney about your case, I now know that they plan on showing that you purchased a gun after talking with Frank and George.
 They claim that your talk with Frank and George was to plan the armed robbery and that your purchase of the gun was in furtherance of the crime.
 Now, do you have anything to tell me about your purchase of the gun or your talk with Frank and George?"

-Now, because Dennis has this information, he will be in better position to give the defense attorney the story that explains the gun purchase.
-For example, Dennis could have bought the gun to defend himself from Frank and George who said they would hurt him if he did not participate in the discussed armed robbery.
-Then, the purchase of the gun would not be in furtherance of the crime.
+Because Dennis has this information, he will be in better position to give the defense attorney the story that explains the gun purchase.
+For example, Dennis could have bought the gun to defend himself from Frank and George who said they would hurt him if he didn't participate in the discussed armed robbery.
+Then, the purchase of the gun wouldn't be in furtherance of the crime.